EricWay1024/Homological-Algebra-Notes/ha/5-cc.typ

 ]

 #corollary[Let $cA$ be an abelian category.
-  Then there exists a functor from the category of #sess of chain complexes in $cA$ to the category of #less in $cA$.
+  Then homology induces a functor from the category of #sess of chain complexes in $cA$ to the category of #less in $cA$.
 ]

 == Resolutions